frink-okn/frink-landing-zone/docs/index.md

 6. Mark as a release and create tags.
 If you need to mark this as a release and create tags, follow steps 9 onward in the **Upload through the website** section above.

-!!! info
+!!! note

-   More details about using the AWS CLI can be found at <a href="https://docs.lakefs.io/integrations/aws_cli.html">Using lakeFS with the AWS CLI</a>.
+    More details about using the AWS CLI can be found at <a href="https://docs.lakefs.io/integrations/aws_cli.html">Using lakeFS with the AWS
+    CLI</a>.

 !!! info

    This could work with other s3 clients.
 Possible options are also listed at <a href="https://docs.lakefs.io/howto/copying.html">Copying Data to/from lakeFS</a>.